BKristenssonAlfsson/world/README.md

 * /city  (Type: GET, fetches all cities in the database)
 * /continent (Type: GET, fetches all continents in the database)
+* /country (Type: GET, fetches all countries in the database)

 ---